yashmadan123/mslearn-openai/Instructions/Labs/GC-AZ-lab1.md

 5. Open the built-in code editor, and you can observe the code files we'll be using in `sample-code`.
 Use the following command to open the lab files in the code editor.

     ```bash
     code .
     ```
    > **NOTE:** If you're prompted to **Switch to Classic Cloud Shell** after running the **code .** command, click on **Confirm** and make sure you are in the correct project path.

    ![](../media/classic-cloudshell-prompt.png)

-6. Repeat the commands you executed in steps 4  and 5 for the language of your preference."
+6. Repeat the commands you executed in steps 4  and 5 for the language of your preference.

 #### Validation